2015 World Draughts Championship match

-The 2015 World Draughts Championship match in international draughts was held from 25–31 October, 2015 in İzmir, Turkey.
-It was held under the auspices of the International Draughts Federation (FMJD).
-It was played between the defending World Champion Alexander Georgiev (Russia) and the challenger Jean Marc Ndjofang (Cameroon).
-Alexander Georgiev won 7-7-6-6 against 7-5-4-12 and became the world champion for the eighth time.
+The 2015 World Draughts Championship match in international draughts was held from 25–31 October, 2015 at the Hotel Armis in İzmir, Turkey.
+It was played under the auspices of the International Draughts Federation (FMJD) between the defending world champion Alexander Georgiev (Russia) and the challenger Jean Marc Ndjofang (Cameroon).
+Alexander Georgiev won 7-7-6-6 against 7-5-4-12 to become the world champion for the eighth time.

 Rules and regulations

 The match consisted of seven micro-matches.
 Each micro-match was played until the first victory.
-The first game of each micro-match was a standard game — 1 hour 20 min + 1 min per move.
-If the first game was drawn, a rapid game was played — 20 min + 5 sec per move.
-If the rapid game was drawn, a blitz game was played — 5 min + 3 sec per move.
+The first game of each micro-match was a standard game, 80 minutes plus a 1-minute increment per move.
+If the standard game was drawn, a rapid game was played, 20 minutes plus a 5-second increment per move.
+If the rapid game was drawn, a blitz game was played, 5 minutes plus a 3-second increment per move.

-If the blitz game was drawn, the Lehmann-Georgiev tie-break was used — 5 min + 2 sec per move on all games until the first victory.
+If the blitz game was drawn, Superblitz (limited time for an unlimited number of games until the first victory) was played, with 5 minutes plus a 2-second increment per move.

 The final result of each micro-match was determined by the result of the first decisive game.
+The player who won the most standard games won the match.
+In case of a tie, the following tie-breaks were used: